lluism/CounterfacTS/README.md

 # CounterfacTS
-Tool for Probing the Robustness of Time-series Forecasting Models
+Tool for Probing the Robustness of Deep Learning Time-series Forecasting Models